eurobi/phase-1-final-project/README.md

 on each stat category we add an event listener for click.
 On click, a graph div is added in the table that contains a chart plotting that stat over the last 5 years.
 The margin-top for each data point is based on the stat versus the max. clicking on a different stat will clear the old graph and create a new one. if the same stat is clicked twice we remove that graph.

 ADD PLAYER CLICK
 There is an event listener on the add player button which creates a side-bar and displays a new table.
-The added players most recent years stats will be added to this table and the sum/avg of each stat is displayed.
+The added players most recent years stats will be pulled from the table and added to the new table and the sum/avg of each stat is displayed.